omar-nafea/FullStack/React_Basics/1_BeforeYouLearnReact.md

 ```js
 var pi = 3.14
 ```
 What this means is that for this old browser to understand the ES6 code, the only way to do it is by transpiling it.

-If you feel like it, you can try transpiling ES6 to ES5 code yourself, using the es6console website Now, let's move the focus to another example of transpiling.
+Now, let's move the focus to another example of transpiling.
 Let's say that you want to use a brand new, most modern ECMAScript syntax in an app.
 The only problem is that this new syntax is currently not supported by any browser; even an up-to-date browser.

 However, by transpiling the new most-modern JavaScript syntax into something that modern browsers can understand, it is able to convert some code that the browser cannot comprehend, into code that it can comprehend, run, and produce a result from.